opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 --redline-test=1500
 ```

-This is useful if your cluster can sustain more than 1000 clients for your workload.
+Users can customize redline test parameters such as the maximum number of clients, the client ramp-up rate, the percentage of clients to pause during back-off, and the wait time before resuming scale-up.

-After the test, OpenSearch Benchmark logs the following data:
+During testing, OpenSearch Benchmark logs the following data:

 - Maximum number of stable clients
 - All pause and unpause events